ugol/pomodoro/README.txt

 -------
 Thanks
 -------
-Luca Ceppelli, Roberto Turchetti, Sergio Bossa
+Sina Samangooei <sinjax@gmail.com> for debugging (and fixing!)
+Alexander Klimetschek
+Konrad Mitchell Lawson
 Stefano Linguerri for the great graphics
+Giulio Cesare Solaroli for the new icons
+Luca Ceppelli
+Roberto Turchetti
+Sergio Bossa